Anne Parsons, Countess of Rosse: Personal life

-The couple travelled extensively, and Anne was present at the coronations of both King George VI and Queen Elizabeth II.
+Anne was present at the coronations of both King George VI and Queen Elizabeth II.

 Nymans

 In 1947, the house at Nymans was badly damaged by fire, and the countess travelled to Staplefield to help.
 Her parents vacated the house and bought Holmsted Manor nearby as their new home.
 The earl and countess continued to use the house, following repairs, and it passed to the National Trust on her father's death in 1953.
 After the Earl's death in 1979, the countess returned to live at Nymans and retained some responsibility for the appearance of the gardens.